w3f/polkadot-wiki/docs/learn-staking.md

 [simple payouts](learn-simple-payouts.md).

 > WARNING: If nobody claims your staking rewards by this time, then you will not be able to claim
 > them and some of your staking rewards will be lost.
+Additionally, if the validator unbonds all
+> their own stake, any pending payouts will be lost.
+Since unbonding takes 28 days on Polkadot,
+> nominators should check if they have pending payouts at least this often.

 ### Claiming Rewards